djhshih/mobsnvf/README.md

 This repository provides a pipeline for using the mobsnvf module of htspan for a production workflow.

-## Setup Procedure

-Please refer to [djhshih/htspan](https://github.com/djhshih/htspan) for setup procedure and example of a minimalistic use case.

 ## Dependencies
 * R >= 4.0